Neural Network Research to Predict Gap Risk for Financial Assets

 - I also refactored the code to a less exhaustive windowing approach than what I had, and a 25-day overlap between windows.

 - Regularization: I notice the model fails to generalize with these new settings.
 I have substituted regularization function ReLU for Swish which I picked up about its use from this kaggle competition.
 The Pytorch implementation is SiLU.
-It improves the results, in particular evaluation R^2 but the accuracy metric is similar to ReLUs.
+It improves the results, in particular evaluation R^2 but the Threshold Accuracy metric is similar to ReLUs.

 - Network’s Loss Function: Taking cue from the results in this research paper, I have tested training the network with Mean Absolute Error (MAE).
 The paper goes further to suggest to train with a 10-day stride and a 20-day overlap between successive windows.

-MLFlow Link | Training-Eval Stocks | DTW Distance | MSE | SSIM | Accuracy (%) | R^2 (%) | Model Loss |
+MLFlow Link | Training-Eval Stocks | DTW Distance | Input Images MSE | Input Images SSIM | Evaluation Threshold Accuracy at 0.1 (%) | R^2 (%) | Model Loss |

 ---|---|---|---|---|---|---|---|